 Goodtoknow verdict: Short, easy-going cartoon perfect for small kids at Halloween.
 No rating.

 In this spooky tale, Victor goes out to practice his wedding vows in the woods.
 But a deceased woman lies beneath him and, just as he gets them right, she rises assuming he's marrying her - and Victor finds himself with a corpse bride!
 With Victor's real wife-to-be in desperate need for money, a rich newcomer threatens to take his place.
 What will Victor do!

-Goodtknow verdict: Dark, cartoon comedy by Tim Burton – a heart-warming tale for the whole family.
-Rated PG.
+Goodtknow verdict: Dark, cartoon comedy by Tim Burton - a heart-warming tale for the whole family.
+Rating PG.

 This animated film lives up to every child’s Halloween fantasies.
 When three adventurous neighbourhood kids come across this creepy haunted house, it’s up to them to battle monsters that are looking to stir up trouble.